-As required by statute, the trustees' projections of Medicare's financial outlook must be based on benefits and revenues scheduled under current law.
+As required by statute, the trustees' projections of Medicare's financial outlook are based on benefits and revenues scheduled under current law.
 The trustees acknowledge, however, that these estimates likely understate the seriousness of Medicare's financial condition.
-In the Statement of Actuarial Opinion that accompanies the trustees' report, Richard Foster, the chief actuary of the Centers for Medicare & Medicaid Services (CMS), specifically notes that actual Medicare expenses are likely to exceed the current-law projections.
-He states, "the financial projections shown in [the] report for Medicare do not represent a reasonable expectation for actual program operations in either the short range...or the long range..."
-In particular, the trustees and the chief actuary point to scheduled reductions in provider payments that are unlikely to occur.
-Current law requires downward adjustments in payment updates for most non-physician providers to reflect productivity improvements; these adjustments might not be sustainable in the long term.
-In addition, currently scheduled physician payment reductions in accordance with the sustainable growth rate (SGR) mechanism are considered likely to be overridden by Congress (i.e., the Medicare "doc fix").
+In the Statement of Actuarial Opinion that accompanies the trustees' report, Paul Spitalnic, the acting chief actuary of the Centers for Medicare & Medicaid Services (CMS), specifically notes that actual Medicare expenses are likely to exceed the current-law projections.
+He states, "the financial projections shown in [the] report for Medicare do not represent a reasonable expectation for actual program operations in either the short range... or the long range..."
+In particular, the trustees and the acting chief actuary point to scheduled reductions in provider payments that are unlikely to occur.
+Currently scheduled physician payment reductions in accordance with the sustainable growth rate (SGR) mechanism are considered likely to be overridden by Congress (i.e., the Medicare "doc fix").
+In addition, current law requires downward adjustments in payment updates for most non-physician providers to reflect productivity improvements; these adjustments might not be sustainable in the long term.

-At the request of the trustees, the CMS Office of the Actuary developed an alternative analysis that provides an illustration of the potential understatement of current-law Medicare cost projections if the productivity adjustments are phased down and the physician payment reductions are overridden.
-Although the illustrative alternative projections are not intended to be interpreted as the official best estimates of future Medicare costs, they do, as noted in the alternative analysis, "help to quantify and underscore the likely understatement of the current-law projections shown in the 2012 Trustees Report."
-This issue brief presents projections
+At the request of the trustees, the CMS Office of the Actuary developed an alternative analysis that provides an illustration of the potential understatement of current-law Medicare cost projections if the physician payment reductions are overridden, the productivity adjustments are phased down, and there are no savings from the Independent Payment Advisory Board (IPAB).
+Although the illustrative alternative projections are not intended to be interpreted as the official best estimates of future Medicare costs, they do, as noted in the alternative analysis, "help illustrate and quantify the potential magnitude of the cost understatement under current law."
+This testimony presents projections based on both current law and the illustrative alternative projections.